vmchien217/dagger/hilt/migration-guide.md

 have a relatively small codebase, doing the migration incrementally will give you a chance to build in between steps to sanity check your progress.

-## Compare component hierarchies
+### Compare component hierarchies

 The first thing to do is to compare your current component hierarchy to the one in [Hilt](components.md).
 You’ll want to decide which components map to which Hilt component.
-Hopefully these should be relatively straightforward, but if there is not a clear mapping, you can keep custom components as manual Dagger components that are children of the Hilt components.
+Hopefully these should be relatively straightforward, but if there is not a clear mapping, you can keep custom components as manual Dagger components.
+These components can be children of the Hilt components.
 However, Hilt does not allow inserting components into the hierarchy (e.g. changing the parent of a Hilt component).
 See the custom components [section](#custom-components) of the guide below. **The rest of this guide assumes a migration where the components all map directly to Hilt components.**

-Also, if you use component dependencies, you should read the component dependencies [section](#component-dependencies-for-components-that-map-to-hilt-components) below first as well.
-The rest of this guide assumes usage of subcomponents.
+Also, if your code uses component dependencies, you should read the component dependencies [section](#component-dependencies-for-components-that-map-to-hilt-components) below first as well. **The rest of this guide assumes usage of subcomponents.**

 If you are using the dagger.android `@ContributesAndroidInjector` and are unsure about your component hierarchy, then your hierarchy should roughly match the Hilt components.

-## Be aware of when Hilt injects classes
+### Be aware of when Hilt injects classes

 You can find out when Hilt injects classes for each Android class [here](components.md#component-lifetimes).
 These hopefully should be similar to where your code currently injects, but if not, be aware in case it causes any differences in your code.

-## Migration Overview
+### Migration Overview

 At the end of the migration, the code should be changed as follows:

 *   All `@Component`/`@Subcomponent` (or if using dagger.android
-    `@ContributesAndroidInjector`) should be removed
+    `@ContributesAndroidInjector`) usages should be removed.
-*   All `@Module` classes should be annotated with `@InstallIn`
+*   All `@Module` classes should be annotated with `@InstallIn`.
 *   All `Application`/`Activity`/`Fragment`/`View`/`Service`/`BroadcastReceiver`
-    classes should be annotated with `@AndroidEntryPoint`
+    classes should be annotated with `@AndroidEntryPoint`.
-*   Any code instantiating or propagating components (like interfaces on your Activity to expose the component) should be removed
+*   Any code instantiating or propagating components (like interfaces on your Activity to expose the component) should be removed.
-*   Removal of all `dagger.android` references
+*   All `dagger.android` references should be removed.

-# 1. Migrate the `Application`
+## 1. Migrate the `Application`

 The first thing to change will be to migrate your `Application` and `@Singleton` component to the generated Hilt `ApplicationComponent`.
 To do this, we’ll first want to make sure that everything that is installed in your current component is installed in the Hilt `ApplicationComponent`.

-## Migrating a `Component`
+### Migrating a `Component`

 To migrate the Application, we need to migrate everything in the pre-existing `@Singleton` component to the `ApplicationComponent`.

-### a.
+#### a.
 Handle the modules

 First, we should install all of the modules into the `ApplicationComponent`.
 This can be done by annotating each module currently installed in your component with `@InstallIn(ApplicationComponent.class)`.
-If there are a lot of modules, instead of changing all of those now, you can create a single aggregator `@Module` class that includes all of your current modules that you install in the `ApplicationComponent`.
+If there are a lot of modules, instead of changing all of those now, you can create and install a single aggregator `@Module` class that includes all of the current modules.

 <div class="c-codeselector__button c-codeselector__button_java">Java</div>
 <div class="c-codeselector__button c-codeselector__button_kotlin">Kotlin</div>